VisiCalc: Reception

-In 1983, Softline readers named VisiCalc tenth overall and the highest non-game on the magazine's Top Thirty list of Atari 8-bit programs by popularity.
-II Computing listed it second on the magazine's list of top Apple II software as of late 1985, based on sales and market-share data.

 In its 1980 review, BYTE wrote "The most exciting and influential piece of software that has been written for any microcomputer application is VisiCalc [...]
 VisiCalc is the first program available on a microcomputer that has been responsible for sales of entire systems".
 Creative Computings review that year similarly concluded, "for almost anyone in business, education, or any science-related field it is [...] reason enough to purchase a small computer system in the first place".
 Compute! reported, "Every Visicalc user knows of someone who purchased an Apple just to be able to use Visicalc".
+In 1983, Softline readers named VisiCalc tenth overall and the highest non-game on the magazine's Top Thirty list of Atari 8-bit programs by popularity.
 Antic wrote in 1984, "VisiCalc isn't as easy to use as prepackaged home accounting programs, because you're required to design both the layout and the formulas used by the program.
 Because it is not pre-packaged, however, it's infinitely more powerful and flexible than such programs.
 You can use VisiCalc to balance your checkbook, keep track of credit card purchases, calculate your net worth, do your taxes—the possibilities are practically limitless."
 The Addison-Wesley Book of Atari Software 1984 gave the application an overall A+ rating, praising its documentation and calling it "indispensable ... a straight 'A' classic".
+II Computing listed it second on the magazine's list of top Apple II software as of late 1985, based on sales and market-share data.
 In 2006, Charles Babcock of InformationWeek wrote that, in retrospect, "VisiCalc was flawed and clunky, and couldn't do many things users wanted it to do", but also, "It's great because it demonstrated the power of personal computing".

 In 1999, HBS put up a plaque commemorating Dan Bricklin in the room where he had studied: "Forever changed how people use computers in business".
 Since 2010, the anniversary of the October 17, 1979, launch of VisiCalc has been celebrated as Spreadsheet Day.